Customize Consent Preferences

 South Korea Unveils Offshore Wind Power Competitive Bidding Roadmap

-'s Trade, Industry and Energy Vice Minister Namho Choe has introduced the Offshore Wind Power Competitive Bidding Roadmap during a conference with offshore wind companies held on August 8 at the Korea Chamber of Commerce and Industry in Seoul.
-This initiative marks the second phase of implementation measures under the broader strategy announced in May to expand distribution and strengthen the supply chain.
+'s Trade, Industry and Energy Vice Minister Namho Choe has introduced the Wind Power Competitive Bidding Roadmap during a conference with offshore wind companies held on August 8 at the Korea Chamber of Commerce and Industry in Seoul.
+This initiative marks the second phase of implementation measures under the broader strategy announced in May to expand renewable energy distribution and strengthen the supply chain.

 With the country's domestic wind power capacity expected to reach 18.3 gigawatts (GW) by 2030, the government plans to initiate competitive bidding for large-scale offshore wind projects.
 The roadmap aims to balance the expansion of renewable energy with nurturing the industrial ecosystem and promoting price competition.

 As part of the roadmap, the timing for competitive bidding will be advanced from the fourth quarter to the second quarter of each year.
-Additionally, the government will an additional notice if necessary.
+Additionally, the government will release an additional notice if necessary.
 Over the two-year period from the second half of 2024 to the first half of 2026, South Korea is expected to launch offshore wind tenders totaling 7GW to 8GW.

 The bid evaluation process will adopt a two-stage approach.
 In the first stage, nonprice attributes will be assessed, selecting 120%-150% of the submitted bid quantity.
 The second stage will focus on price competition, and the bidder with the highest combined score from both rounds will be selected.
 The government also plans to increase the score allocated to nonprice criteria from 40 to 50 and include additional factors such as maintenance, security, and public works in the evaluation.